musicist288/EC601-Team21-CorporateAirspaceSecurity/README.md

 ```

 As many of the scripts in the repository require root access to networking
-hardware, when you are running a program that requires access, you'll most
+hardware, when you are running a program that requires root access, you'll most
 likely need to run:

 ```